 The return on your rental properties can be predicted precisely with real estate investing for retirement.
 With market research, you can forecast the market price, rent, and expenses.
 These include expenditures like property tax rates, insurance costs, and the cost of property management fees.

-In a few cases, you can somewhat control the return like in flipping houses; the profit completely depends on the standard of renovation and repair of the property.
+In a few cases, you can somewhat control the return like in flipping houses; the profit entirely depends on the standard of renovation and repair of the property.

 4. Tax advantages